The Nimble Fingers of Boston Blackie Crippen & Landru, Publishers

 He is a man of honor, in his own way.
 He acts to protect the innocent, he repairs a broken marriage, he saves a man from death at the gallows.
 He is a loyal and loving husband to his wife and partner Mary.
 He is what was once quaintly called “a good provider.”

 And yes, he’s a crook.
 A professional safecracker, one who has captured the imagination of lovers of crime and mystery for a century.
 He is the legendary Boston Blackie.
-And while his name is still known and he has been portrayed in movies, television and radio for nearly as long as he has been in print, his other appearances are in a version that makes him more of a detective interested in justice than a daring rogue interested only in the diamonds in the darkened study behind a combination lock.
-The story behind Blackie’s origins is just as dramatic as the fiction itself.
+And while his name is still known and he has been portrayed in movies, television and radio for nearly as long as he has been in print, his other appearances are in a version that makes him more of a crime-solver interested in justice than a daring rogue interested only in the diamonds in the darkened study behind a combination lock.
+The story behind Boston Blackie’s origins is just as dramatic as the fiction itself.

-the aftermath of the San Francisco earthquake and fire of 1906.
+Boston Blackie first appeared in a series of magazine stories by a writer named Jack Boyle, beginning in 1914.
+In the introduction to the only book of the stories (“Boston Blackie,” done up as a novel in 1919) Boyle claims to have met the real-life model for the character in a San Francisco park in the aftermath of the San Francisco earthquake and fire of 1906.
 How much of that is true we can only guess, but San Francisco reporter Boyle had gotten himself addicted to drugs, leading to committing robbery and burglary which landed Boyle in San Quentin where he met plenty of small and big-time criminals who probably could have provided inspiration.
-Indeed, the first few Boston Blackie stories were published as by “No. 6066.”
+Indeed, the first four stories were published as by “No. 6066.”
 (Boyle later proudly claimed authorship.)
 Following the book’s publication, Boyle published a handful of other stories about Blackie which have not been collected together.

 Boston Blackie is among the literary immortals, but Jack Boyle was not as lucky.
 He was not even fifty years old when he died in 1928.
 What happened, we do not know: there is more information available about the Loch Ness Monster than there is about Blackie’s creator.
-The stories he wrote remain
+The stories he wrote remain thrilling and quirky with the feel that they are being told under the flicker of early electric lights.

 Back to blog